Proof Key for Code Exchange Overview

 On this page

 The Proof Key for Code Exchange (PKCE) is an extension used in OAuth 2.0, to improve security for public clients.
-It ensures that the application that starts the authentication flow is the same one that finishes it.
+It provides an additional security layer on top of the authorization code grant flow, ensuring that the application that starts the authentication flow is the same one that finishes it.
+OAuth 2.1 incorporates PKCE and requires or recommends it for all OAuth clients running the code flow - confidential as well as public ones.

 In the Code Flow overview we explained: